The Ising dual-reflection interface: $\mathbb{Z}_4$ symmetry and Majorana strong zero modes: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, guided by symmetry arguments, we investigated an interface between an Ising paramagnetic and ferromagnetic region that is symmetric under a composition of the Kramers-Wannier transformation and spatial reflection.
-We studied the action of the corresponding symmetry both in the spin and fermion formulation.
-In the spin language, the open chain with dual-reflection interface enjoys a $\mathbb{Z}_4$ symmetry, while in a closed chain a non-invertible symmetry emerges instead.
-In the fermion description, the symmetry squares to the $\mathbb{Z}_2$ fermion parity and corresponds to a parity-dependent spatial reflection with respect to a Majorana site.
-We investigated how the $\mathbb{Z}_4$ symmetry constrains Majorana strong zero modes localized on the interface and edges of the system.
-We also demonstrated their robustness under generic symmetry-preserving local perturbations.
-Finally, we discussed whether the two regimes that exhibit a distinct ground state degeneracy on the open chain can be viewed as different SPTs.
+In this paper, we investigated an interface between an Ising paramagnetic and ferromagnetic region that is symmetric under a composition of the Kramers-Wannier transformation and spatial reflection.
+This gives rise to a dual-reflection symmetry that is best understood in the fermion language.
+After Jordan-Wigner transformation, the symmetry manifests as parity-dependent spatial reflection symmetry across a site of the Majorana chain.
+Its symmetry operator obeys a $\mathbb{Z}_4$ algebra and squares to the $\mathbb{Z}_2$ fermion parity.
+In the spin language, the open chain with dual-reflection interface enjoys a $\mathbb{Z}_4$ symmetry, while introducing end-to-end coupling in the form of a second dual-reflection interface makes the symmetry non-invertible.
+In contrast to the interface corresponding to the topological Kramers-Wannier non-invertible defect, the construction of the dual-reflection interface does not assume criticality - providing insights into non-invertible symmetries at interfaces between gapped phases.